 Not New Oxford Shakespeare: Authorship Companion.
 The review was written by Michael Dudley, Shelly Maycock, and Gary Goldstein.
 They must have sold a manor.
 If you’re interested in a much more specific analysis and rebuttal than I’ve made in my comments above, give their review a read.

 - • Radical New Edition of Shakespeare by Oxford University Press Debunked [shakespeareoxfordfellowship.org]

 - · PDF of review, direct file download

 Sometimes an American metaphor fits best.

 Prior to searching for my name, I glanced through the chapter titles.
-At “Using Compressibility as a Proxy for Shannon Entropy in the Analysis of Double Falsehood”, I thought my browser had been hijacked by a thermodynamics textbook.
-The unfamiliar term Distrest me, so I looked it up.
+When I came to “Using Compressibility as a Proxy for Shannon Entropy in the Analysis of Double Falsehood”, I thought my browser had been hijacked by a thermodynamics textbook.
+The unfamiliar term Shannon entropy distrest me, so I looked it up.
 It comes from information theory, not engineering.

 Shannon entropy H is calculated by

 where pi is the probability of character number i showing up in a stream of characters in a given segment of information.
-‘Compressibility’ in the title is more akin to .zip files on your computer than air in your tyres.
+Compressibility in this context is more akin to ZIP files on your hard drive than air in your tyres.
 Here’s a video that nicely explains Shannon entropy.
 Shakespeare is not mentioned.

-Or maybe he’s merely confused.
+Or perhaps Mr Taylor is merely confused.
 My father’s sister was the wife of Henry Howard, the poet Earl of Surrey.
 She was thus (Frances) Vere Howard, not Howard Vere.
-She did not command a regiment in 1620.
-She died in 1577.
+She did not command a regiment in 1620, as she died in 1577.